 - Mental World: It can turn everything around it into "Eden", a permanent Reality Marble whose denizens are unable to suffer any kind of attack, as no such thing as injury exists in Paradise.

-- Nigh-Invulnerability: Inside of "Eden", a conceptual Paradise, violence and injury does not exist, leaving Adam almost completely immortal.
+- Nigh-Invulnerability: Inside of "Eden", a conceptual Paradise, violence and injury do not exist, leaving Adam nearly immortal.
 It takes a multitude of pinpoint attacks on the still vulnerable parts of Adam followed by a simultaneous Clarent Blood Arthur and Balmung to take it down for good.
 Had it gotten more time to expand "Eden", it would be left invulnerable to any kind of attack.